David Daniel (poet)

 David Michael Daniel (born August 20, 1960) is an American poet.
-Best known for two full-length volumes of his poetry, Seven-Star Bird and Ornaments.
+He is best known for four full-length volumes of his poetry: Seven-Star Bird, Ornaments, What Love Is When the World Is in Want, and What Love Is.
 Daniel is the creator and producer of WAMFEST: The Words and Music Festival which he founded in 2007.
-He is an associate professor of creative writing at Fairleigh Dickinson University where the festival is held.
+He is a professor of creative writing at Fairleigh Dickinson University where the festival is held.

 Early life and education

 Daniel was born in Danville, Kentucky, on August 20, 1960, and lived in Louisiana and North Carolina before his family settled in Murfreesboro, Tennessee, when he was 10 years old.
 Daniel earned a Bachelor of Arts degree from Vanderbilt University with a double major in English and philosophy in 1982.
 The following year, he received a Master of Arts degree from Johns Hopkins University in their Writing Seminars program.
 Then in 1986, he earned a Master of Fine Arts degree in creative writing from the University of Virginia, where he was a Henry Hoynes Fellow.